 HPC-Europa3: EC-funded research visits

-HPC-Europa is an EC-funded programme which allows researchers to carry out short "transnational access" visits to other countries to collaborate with a research department working in a similar field and provides access to some of the most powerful computers in Europe.
+HPC-Europa is an EC-funded programme which funds researchers to carry out short "transnational access" visits to other countries to collaborate with a research department working in a similar field and provides access to some of the most powerful computers in Europe.

 The project finances researcher visits to countries whose high-performance computing centers put their resources at the visitors' disposal.
 These are Finland, Germany, Greece, Ireland, Italy, the Netherlands, Spain, Sweden or the UK.

 The HPC-Europa3 project will continue until April 2021.
 The goal of the project is to support more than one thousand visits.

 The first three calls have had a varying number of applications totalling in roughly 150.
 Depending on the call from 1 to 7 of the visits have targeted research groups in Finland and so far all of them have been accepted.
 CSC could host many more visitors.
 There will be four calls each year and the call deadlines can be found at the HPC-Europa3 website.